 |

-AD sign northbound on West Tamar Highway (A7) approaching Gravelly Beach Rd (C728) at Blackwall.
+Old and new AD signs northbound on West Tamar Highway (A7) approaching Gravelly Beach Rd (C728) at Blackwall.

 |